SoujanyaPonnapalli/ScalingBlockchains/General/README.md

-# General Topics in Blockchains
+# General Topics

-This directory summarizes papers which propose ideas towards scaling blockchains, which do not fall into either scalable consensus or scalable architectures for Blockchains
+This directory summarizes papers which propose general ideas towards scaling blockchains, which are neither scalable consensus protocols nor architectures for scalable Blockchains

 ## Table of contents